-The Healing properties of plants series.
+The Healing properties of plants for Pain

 Growing up in Belize, I could remember my mom using plants not only to feed us, but also for whatever ailed us as well.
 It didn’t seem to matter what it was, mumps, measles, the common cold were no match for indigenous plant-based remedies.
 Of course, this information was passed down from generation to generation and witnessing my parents, family members, friends and the community all benefiting from these traditions were priceless in my upbringing.
 Present day, I continue to practice and pull from these old traditions however, I can’t say that this was always the case once I moved back to the US.
 Like most people, I was distracted by just about anything called food and when I didn’t feel well, I followed the most convenient ways to feel better, pharmaceuticals.
 As I got older, I began to make a connection between what I ate and how I felt afterwards but my busy life kept me from following this thread to a healthier lifestyle.
 After some years, someone came into my life that reintroduced these old indigenous traditions of using plant-based remedies, I am so grateful for this gift!
 Over the past 19 years, I’ve studied Incan, Mayan and Aztec indigenous healing traditions and they all have one thing in common; they all use plants and herbs in their healing practices.
 Today, EarthShack shares the spirit of these plant-based practices in all that we do, be it in our organic teas, extracts, hemp extracts, essential oils and so on.